elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/index.md

 ## Setup

 ### Data setup
-To run this lesson you need to install data from …
+To run this lesson you need to install code and data from https://github.com/elixir-europe-training/ELIXIR-TrP-CodeRep-Example-Python

 ### Software setup
 To run this course you need to install Docker on your computer [Instructions here](https://docs.docker.com/get-docker/) and have access to a text editor program that can edit and save ASCII text documents (Not a word processor like Word).